GoogleChrome/developer.chrome.com/site/en/docs/web-platform/launch-handler/index.md

 used.
 This is to allow new values to be added to the spec without breaking backwards compatibility with existing implementations.

-For example, if the hypothetical value `"matching-url-client"` were added, sites would specify `"client_mode": ["matching-url-client", "navigate-existing"]` to continue to control the behavior of older browsers that did not support `"matching-url-client"`.
+For example, if the hypothetical value `"focus-matching-url"` were added, sites would specify `"client_mode": ["focus-matching-url", "navigate-existing"]` to continue to control the behavior of older browsers that did not support `"focus-matching-url"`.

 ## Examples